Intel/Pittman 4004 Assembler for SIM-04

 Semi-documented 4004 stack vs 4040

 In Dwight's discussions about the Intel/Pittman SIM-04 4004 ROM assembler, Dwight notes that the 4004 has a short four-address stack for the JMS (subroutine call) return address; and how it handles a stack overflow.
-The Intel 4040 stack is different.
+The Intel 4040 stack is implemented very differently.
 Dwight found the Pittman assembler uses the 4004 overflow "as a feature".
 In various discussions Dwight describes some details, as I try to show below.
 Also below is documentation from the MCS-4 User's Manual. - Herb

 From vcfed.org forums, "Genres", "Others" "Interest in I4004" discussion thread Mar 4, 2018 forwards